Wrestling Review: NXT Takeover – Chicago

 RPG.net’s WWE Know Your Role Netbook

 In the past few days I’ve been trying to unclutter my room.
 I have various e-books for Role Playing Games printed out single-sided and bound in, three-ring binders and taking up space.
 So, to try to free up some space, I’ve been getting those books printed double-sided and bound through Kinko’s – but they need PDF documents.
-So, I’ve taken just about all the articles … Continue reading RPG.net’s WWE Know Your Role Netbook
+So, I’ve taken just about all the articles from the RPG.net Wiki for WWE Know Your Role – match types, maneuvers, and wrestler stats, and using OpenOffice I worked some Desktop Publishing Fu (Table of Contents, adding pictures, etc.) and whipped up a PDF, giving us the Great RPG.net WWE: Know Your Role Netbook!

 Recap: ECW One Night Stand (2005)